Tutorial 10: Storing & Retrieving Data

 collect()

-(k).
-Join the win_rate data to the concentration data and save the combined dataset to a file data/shill_metrics.csv.
+(c).
+Join the win_rates data to the concentration data and save the combined dataset to data/shill_metrics.csv.

 shill_metrics <-